WinVector/PDSwR2/BestOffers/BestOffers.md

 BestOffers
 ================

-We are going to show an example using a [relational](https://en.wikipedia.org/wiki/Relational_database) or [Codd-style](https://en.wikipedia.org/wiki/Relational_model) of data manipulation.
+[This note](https://github.com/WinVector/PDSwR2/blob/master/BestOffers/BestOffers.md) will work an example an example using a [relational](https://en.wikipedia.org/wiki/Relational_database) or [Codd-style](https://en.wikipedia.org/wiki/Relational_model) of data manipulation.

 Our example scenario is: find the best two product offers for each of our customers.